Kuwait City Entry Requirements

 Prohibited Items

-- Pork products and pork-derived items - prohibited due to Islamic law
+- Pork and pork products - due to religious law

 Restricted Items

-- Plants and plant products - May require phytosanitary certificates
+- Plants, seeds, and agricultural products - require phytosanitary certificates and prior approval.

 Health Requirements